bford26/bford26.github.io/pages/programming/pic-code.md

 ### Grid

 A grid object is what will be used to hold all the YeeSpot objects.
-A grid will take a resolution for the coordinates and the minimum and maximum values to create a uniformly spaced posistioning of grid points.
+A grid will take a resolution for the coordinates and the minimum and maximum values to create a uniformly spaced positioning of grid points.

 ## Process